-But in 2019, I spent a lot of time getting into a routine that I want to build for myself.
-I spent a lot of time making food myself (to which I actually find so much pride and peace in doing, it feels great to be able to just “take care of myself”), making my home as cosy as possible (I finally got a proper desk in my efforts to do more substantial things like work and writing at home), building my plant family, workout more (although it was still not as consistent as I would like it to be) and tried to wake up earlier to have a proper morning routine.
+I spent a lot of time making my own food (to which I actually find so much pride and peace in doing, it feels great to be able to just “take care of myself”), making my home as cosy as possible (I finally got a proper desk in my efforts to do more substantial things like work and writing at home), building my plant family, working out more (although it was still not as consistent as I would like it to be) and tried to wake up earlier to have a proper morning routine.

 HERE’S TO 2020:

-When I say 2019 felt like a “Free Trial”, its because I feel I have not pushed myself enough, and I was sort of waddling through things and going on a lot of trials and errors.
+When I say 2019 felt like a “Free Trial”, its because I felt like I have not pushed myself enough, and I was sort of waddling through things and going on a lot of trials and errors.

-I feel that previously, I often time set resolutions to “work harder”, but without facing the fact something else needs to be sacrificed.
+Previously, I often set resolutions to “work harder” or to “give more” but without facing the fact that something else needs to be sacrificed in return.
 So a good reminder I want to bring into the new year is to fully commit to what serves me and learn to let go of what does not.

 As cliche as every other new year posts, I am bright-eyed, enthusiastically ready for what comes in 2020!